nguoianphu/codoforum-sitemap-generator/README.md

 ## HOW TO USE

-Download the ZIP to gat the admin folder.
+Download the ZIP to get the admin folder.

 You can merge them into your codoforum v3.3.1 or overwrite.